AVSystem/developer-zone/docs/Anjay_integrations/Implementing_LwM2M_objects_on_RaspberryPi.md

    ![Temperature object](images/raspi.png "3303")

-## Step 5: Implement the LwM2M push button based on the Multiple Axis Joystick object (/ID3345)
+## Step 5: Implement the LwM2M push button based on the Multiple Axis Joystick object `3345`

-Now you can implement the Push Button object based on the OMA DM Multiple Axis Joystick object (/ID3345).
+Now you can implement the Push Button module based on the OMA DM Multiple Axis Joystick object (3345).

 0. Type in the terminal:
       ```